 To get started, fry up some bacon until crispy:

-Next, prep scrambled eggs by combining a couple eggs with water, salt, and pepper:
+Next, prep scrambled eggs by combining a couple large eggs (or egg whites only) with water, salt, and pepper:

 The water helps make the scrambled eggs a little fluffier when you whisk it in:

-Scramble the eggs, then place them on a flour tortilla (or try these low carb Cauliflower Tortillas) with Mexican-style cheese or sharp cheddar, tomatoes, scallions…
+Scramble the eggs, then place them on a flour tortilla (or your preferred wrap) with Mexican-style cheese or sharp cheddar cheese, tomatoes, and scallions.

 Sometimes if I have leftovers from this pork Carnitas Recipe, I’ll swap that in for the bacon.

-How to reheat breakfast burritos: The best method is to put them in a skillet with a lid and warm them up in the pan until golden on the edges and warm in the middle.
-You can use the microwave, but they’ll be soggy.
+Skillet method – Remove the foil and place in a skillet with a lid and warm the breakfast wraps up in the pan over medium heat until golden on the edges and warm in the middle, about 10 minutes.
+Flip halfway through.

 - 2 eggs